 |Total||72.0 Sem.
 Hrs.|

-****In order to fulfill the Electives requirement, an applicant must complete at least one course in social/behavioral sciences (three semester credits), such as psychology or sociology, one course in the humanities/fine arts (three semester credits), such as literature, art or music, and at least one course in mathematics/sciences (three semester credits), such as economics.
-Humanities courses are to be content-based courses rather than skilled-based courses, such as English Composition or a foreign language course.
+Prerequisite courses taken under quarter hour systems will be evaluated for equivalency and may be deemed to fulfill the required semester credit hours. * Two semester terms or three quarter terms. ** Advanced Biological Science (e.g. biochemistry, cell biology, molecular biology, immunology, genetics). *** Similar coursework will be evaluated and may be deemed to fulfill the required semester credit hours. **** The mathematics component must include a minimum of 3 semester hours of advanced math. ***** In order to fulfill the Electives requirement, an applicant must complete at least one course in social/behavioral sciences (3 semester credits) such as psychology or sociology, one course in the humanities/fine arts (3 semester credits) such as literature, art, or music, and at least one course in mathematics/sciences (3 semester credits) such as economics.
+Humanities courses are content-based courses rather than skilled-based courses such as English Composition or a foreign language course.
 Skill-based courses will not fulfill the Humanities requirements.
-The remaining four semester credits can be fulfilled by the completion of any of the three categories described above.
+The remaining 4 semester credits can be fulfilled by the successful completion of any of the three categories described above.

 Applicants may not exclude any part of their college-level educational history.
 An applicant who fails to report all institutions attended will forfeit his/her eligibility for admission to Appalachian College of Pharmacy or may be dismissed.
 Records and documents submitted for admission to Appalachian College of Pharmacy will not be returned.

 Evidence of English Language Proficiency

 Applicants are required to provide evidence of English language proficiency.
 One of the following can be used as certification of English proficiency: